Thursday, November 21, 2024

 Xeon W-10855M 2.8 5.1 6

-The only real advantage they bring to the table is making super high resolution and details render faster and by faster I mean taking 30 seconds as opposed to taking 1:30 half with regular CPUs because they have way way more cores.
+The only real advantage they have over CPUs with similar stats (recent CPUs are way faster than these Xeon CPUs) is making super high resolution and details render faster .
+By faster I mean taking 30 seconds as opposed to taking 1:30 similar CPUs simply because they’ll have more cores (modern CPUs with more cores will outperform this).

 As for the ECM feature (Error correcting memory) it is not paramount for AutoCAD.
 All CPUs will do the same job.

-These Xeon CPUS however are useful for servers/banking systems/stock trading where small fluctuations in calculations can translate to much bigger consequences.
+These Xeon CPUS however are useful for servers/banking systems/stock trading where even small fluctuations or error margins can be extremely devastating.

 GPU